 1. Define the Strategy Rules:

-• This strategy involves selling OTM (out of the money) Calls and Puts and buying further OTM (out of the money) Calls and Put options with all the options contracts expiring today.
+• This strategy involves selling OTM (out of the money) calls and puts and buying further OTM calls and put options with all the options contracts expiring today.

 • Rules might include selecting strike prices, expiration dates, and conditions for entering, exiting, or adjusting positions